tim-fiola/network_traffic_modeler_py3/README.md

     - adding a new node with links
     - changing a link's capacity
     - adding a new traffic matrix entry (demand) to the traffic matrix
     - increasing/decreasing the magnitude of an existing demand in the traffic matrix failover

 NOTES:
 - interface addresses are only used to match interfaces into circuits and do not have any practical bearing on the simulation results

+======== TO DO ===========
+simple_user_interface.py TO DO:
+- Select multiple points on interactive graph and drag to new position
+- better notification to user if model file has a problem in simple ui
+- fail node or interface from simple ui
+- add demand from simple ui
+- remove demand from simple ui
+- add circuit from simple ui
+- remove circuit from simple ui
+- add node from simple ui
+- remove node from simple ui
+- save model from simple ui

-Capabilities TO DO:
+API TO DO:
+- a save_model call
+- optimize model convergence by creating a networkx model once and routing demands across it versus the current method that creates the networkx topology for each demand
+- new client code that uses a save_model call
+- embed node label in interactive network graph so label drags with node point
+- Node tags
+    - add node tags
+    - for network graph plot, have option to only show nodes with certain user specified tags
+- modify __dir__ to not show internal methods
-- Add RSVP auto-bandwidth capabilities
+- RSVP auto-bandwidth LSP
-- Enable UI to fail nodes/interfaces

-Use Cases TO DO:
 - Specific Model calls to
     - Remove a Node
     - Remove an Interface/Circuit
     - Remove a demand
     - Change demand magnitude
-    *** These can all be done now, but require a few API calls to do so
+    *** These can all be done now, but require a few API calls to do s

-User experience TO DO:
-- modify __dir__ to not show internal methods
-- modify Node.lat and Node.lon (latitute, longitude) to have guardrails for staying within lat/lon boundaries.
-Right now they just serve as holders of coordinate data

-Needed optimizations:
-- add guardrails to Demand and Interface attributes (traffic must be a float), etc
+Completed enhancements since last release
+- make interactive network plot - done
+- for network graph, have option to only show circuits with interfaces above a certain % utilization (important for scaled networks) - done
+- new client code that uses the load_model call - done